mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/security/index.md

 ## Authentication

-DC/OS percona-pxc-mysql Service supports two authentication mechanisms, SSL and PAM(Plugable Authentication Module).
+DC/OS percona-pxc-mysql Service supports two authentication mechanisms, SSL and PAM(Pluggable Authentication Module).
 PAM can not work alone without SSL.
 By default PAM is disabled.

 Steps to follow to configure PAM:
 1. Install openLDAP and openLDAP admin in the same cluster from Catalogue.